edsonayllon/Short-BEX/ServerStructure.md

 1. Subtract total from application balance in lender profile
 2. Add total from application balance escrow to user's own balance

+Ideally, we would be querying the user's balance from their balance on their Binance account.
+The user balance here is just a placeholder.

+### `api/openPosition`

-`api/openPosition` is sending this input:
+is sending this input:

 ```
 {